-This year’s member of the month is Smashing Pumpkin.
+This month’s member of the month is Smashing Pumpkin.
 If you know anything about Suburbia Roller Derby, then you know Smashing Pumpkin!
 She has been with SRD since the beginning — June is her tenth derbyversary — and she has basically done everything in and for the league.
 Learn more about her below!

 Who are you?